Gabegi/agentic-retrieval-rag-production-azure-dotnet/README.md

 - `2-scrape-protocols.yml` — runs the scraper.
 - `3-deploy-application.yml` — deploys the Function App.
 - `4-evaluate-rag.yml` — runs the golden eval suite against live infra.

-## Current status / known issues

-- **Quota**: the subscription used for `infra/` (`Visual Studio Enterprise Subscription – MPN`) currently has 0 TPM quota for `gpt-4.1`/`gpt-4o`/`text-embedding-3-large` under the `Standard` SKU tier, and 0 quota for the `P1v3` App Service Plan, in East US.
-As a workaround, the Azure OpenAI account (`azurerm_cognitive_account.openai` in `openai.tf`) is pinned to **West Europe** independently of the resource group's `eastus` location — Search/Storage/Function App stay in East US, only OpenAI moved.
-West Europe doesn't offer the plain `Standard` SKU for these models either, so all four deployments use **`GlobalStandard`** instead, which has ample available quota there (confirmed via `az cognitiveservices usage list --location westeurope`).
-Note `GlobalStandard` routes requests through Microsoft's global capacity pool rather than guaranteeing EU-only processing — worth revisiting for data-residency reasons given Cordaan's healthcare data.
-The App Service Plan quota issue was worked around by switching `function_app.tf`'s `azurerm_service_plan.func_indexer` from `P1v3` to **`EP1`** (Elastic Premium) — a different compute family, so it doesn't hit the same 0-quota wall, and unlike a Consumption (Y1) plan it keeps `always_on` and has no function timeout cap (important for long indexing runs).
-App Service Plan quota isn't self-service checkable via CLI, so this is unverified until the next `terraform apply`.
-- **`golden-questions.json`** doesn't yet have `AnswerableFromCorpus` set on its known corpus-gap scenarios (e.g. "verschilt per locatie" answers) — pending review.